mozilla/persona/performance/README.md

 users in a unit of time are using browserid for the first time.
 This is interesting as different types of requests (with different costs) are made during initial user signup.
-We start by assuming a 20/80 split of new to returning users.
+We start by assuming a 20/80 split of new to returning users per month.

 The next bit of guesswork required is to explain the behaviors of these sites (RPs) that a user visits.
 The average RP will set authentication